The Trust Is Only as Good as What’s Inside It

 There’s no universal formula, but consider:

 A financial planner specializing in special needs can run projections.
 Many offer free initial consultations.
-Use our resources page as a starting point.
+For the full deep dive on policy types, coverage calculations, and naming pitfalls, see our complete life insurance for SNT funding guide.

 Gifts and Annual Contributions

 You don’t have to fund the trust all at once.
-Regular contributions from family members can build substantial assets over time.
+Regular contributions from family members can build substantial assets over time — and for families who can’t afford large insurance premiums, this may be the primary funding strategy.

 The Gift Tax Exclusion

-In 2026, you can give up to $18,000 per person per year without triggering gift tax reporting (verify current IRS amount).
+In 2026, you can give up to $19,000 per person per year without triggering gift tax reporting.
 This means:

-• A family with four grandparents contributing the max could add $72,000/year to the trust
+- A family with four grandparents contributing the max could add $76,000/year to the trust

 Important: These gifts must go to the trust, not to the beneficiary directly.
 A $500 birthday check made out to your child is their countable asset.
 The same $500 deposited into the trust is protected.